spraakbanken/swell-project/Normalization_guidelines.md

 Improvements needed:
 1. More (Swedish-specific) principles
-2. More examples
+2. More examples of each principle
-3. An appendix with illustrations of the examples in SVALA, displaying source text, alignments and target text
+3. An appendix with illustrations of the principles and examples in SVALA, displaying source text, alignments and target text

 ## Background and motivation